andreivo/CicadaProject/docs/_docs/giii/giii-index.md

 ---
-title: Cicada Data Science - Group III
+title: Cicada Data Science
 tags:
  - Project
  - Data Science
 description: Describes the Cicada Data Science
 ---

-# Group III - Cicada Data Science
+# Cicada Data Science

 A set of algorithms for Data Science (Cicada DS) to produce stats and knowledge about disaster risks.
 In addiction, the environmental information should be accessed in a web platform (Cicada Web) and in a mobile app (Cicada Mobile).